How the Federal Funds Rate Affects Insurance Rates

 Auto Insurance

 Auto insurance is affected through used vehicle price inflation.
 When financing costs rise due to higher rates, demand shifts toward older, lower-priced vehicles, bidding up values in the used car market.
 Because insurers pay actual cash value on total-loss claims, higher vehicle values mean higher claim payouts.
-Repair costs for parts and labor (also inflation-sensitive) compound claims severity further, pushing premiums up independent of driving behavior.
+Repair costs for parts and labor (also inflation-sensitive) compound claims severity and push premiums up independent of driving behavior.
 Social inflation adds another layer of upward pressure through rising litigation costs and larger jury awards.

 healthInsurance icon